AdaRoseCannon/adarosecannon.github.io/_posts/2020-03-02--generating-a-water-effect-part-2.md

 If you want to follow along in code, I have made a [sample project](https://glitch.com/edit/#!/ada-shader-starter?path=index.html:101:26) you can remix to play around with writing your own shaders:

-<iframe src="https://cdn.embedly.com/widgets/media.html?src=https%3A%2F%2Fglitch.com%2Fembed%2F%23%21%2Fembed%2Fada-shader-starter%3FpreviewSize%3D0%26attributionHidden%3Dfalse%26sidebarCollapsed%3Dfalse%26path%3Dindex.html%26previewFirst%3Dfalse&amp;dntp=1&amp;display_name=Glitch&amp;url=https%3A%2F%2Fglitch.com%2Fembed%2F%23%21%2Fembed%2Fada-shader-starter&amp;image=https%3A%2F%2Fglitch.com%2Fedit%2Fimages%2Flogos%2Fglitch%2Fsocial-card%402x.png&amp;key=a19fcc184b9711e1b4764040d3dc5c07&amp;type=text%2Fhtml&amp;schema=glitch" allowfullscreen frameborder="0" scrolling="no"></iframe>
+[Sample embed removed because glitch no longer exists]

 We’re now ready to start writing the water shader.

 ### Bringing in the material we made.

-In the [first part of this series](https://medium.com/samsung-internet-dev/generating-a-water-effect-part-1-svg-and-canvas-2ad07060cc0d) we made a tiling image and exposed it as a THREE.CanvasTexture we can use this in our code assigning it to a map in the shader.
+In the [first part of this series](/blog/2020/02/11/generating-a-water-effect-part-1-svg-and-canvas/) we made a tiling image and exposed it as a THREE.CanvasTexture we can use this in our code assigning it to a map in the shader.
 > **Note: **You can’t define shaders or components in a script which gets deferred until after the HTML is parsed.
 This means that if you need to use <script type="module"> then you should either use the dynamic import() function instead, or use AFRAME’s registerPrimitive to assign the shader material, that way the newly made components and shaders get assigned correctly.

 **Step 1.** Add a new map uniform to the material, this is done in the schema part of registerShader.
 We then import it into the shader code with uniform sampler2D map; and use this map using the texture2D function.
 We’re multiplying it by 100.0 to make it repeat many times.